sevidmusic/Roady/README.md

 the exception of the `[REPLACE_EXISTING_APP]` argument.
-Apps can be made via `dsh --make-app`, but it is not yet possible to force dsh to replace an existing App that shares the same name as the App to be made via `dsh --make-app AppPackage replace` This is being addressed as part of the completions of [issue #95](https://github.com/sevidmusic/DarlingDataManagementSystem/issues/95).
+Apps can be made via `dsh --make-app`, but it is not yet possible to force dsh to replace an existing App that shares the same name as the App to be made via `dsh --make-app AppPackage replace` This is being addressed as part of the completion of [issue #95](https://github.com/sevidmusic/DarlingDataManagementSystem/issues/95).

 `dsh --make-app [PATH_TO_APP_PACKAGE] [REPLACE_EXISTING_APP]`